WilliamCadenas21/GraphicsComputer-Challenge5/README.md

 # 3D Object Visualization in Java

 This Java program takes input from a coordinate file and creates a 3D object visualization in perspective for a 2D observer.
+This project was made for the Computer Grapichs Subject at EAFIT on Medellín.

 ## Implementation